Edwin Gardiola: House of Representatives (2022–present)

 He was named first nominee of CWS once again for the 2025 election.
-However in February 2025, a disqualification case was filed against CWS by Batangas gubernatorial candidate Jay Manalo Ilagan, when Gardiola attended a giveaway event at the Barako Fest in Lipa.
+However, in February 2025, a disqualification case was filed against CWS by Batangas gubernatorial candidate Jay Manalo Ilagan, when Gardiola attended a giveaway event at the Barako Fest in Lipa.
 The three sedan cars given as prizes were allegedly sponsored by Gardiola, an act which the complainant believes to constitute as vote buying.

+Since becoming a Congress representative, two construction firms owned by Gardiola's relatives, Newington Builders and S-Ang Construction, were awarded P16 billion in flood control, road, and other infrastructure projects from 2023 to 2025.

 Tax evasion cases

 In 2012, the Bureau of Internal Revenue (BIR) filed criminal complaints against Gardiola and his companies for: